bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * Send the QR code: scanning it takes you to the public install page of the app.
 * Log in to Ship from the device and install it directly from there.

+{% include message_box.html type="important" title="Enabling the public install page" content="Be aware that to have a public install page, you must set your exposed Workflow's **Deploy** "%}

+To send the public install page link or the QR code:

+1. [Expose the Workflow](/deploy/ship/#exposing-a-workflows-artifacts-to-ship) that creates the installable file, and run the Workflow on Bitrise.
+2. Open the **Details** page of your app's chosen release.
+3. On the right, find the Public Install Page link or the QR code.
+4. Copy the one you need and send it to the stakeholders (by email, for example).

+To install it directly from Ship:

+1. Log in to Ship from a supported device.

 ### Publishing an app for iOS

 On the **iOS Settings** section of the **Settings page**, you can: